Generating a Paracosm for Training-Free Zero-Shot Composed Image Retrieval: Experiments

 {\bf Metrics.} Following prior arts~\cite{Shyamgopal_2024_CIReVL, Tang_2025_OSrCIR, yang_2024_ldre, Gu_2024_LinCIR}, we use Recall@k (R@k) as the metric for CIRR and Fashion IQ.
 For CIRCO, we use mean average precision (mAP@k) as it has more target images for queries.

 {\bf Implementation Details.} Following the literature~\cite{Shyamgopal_2024_CIReVL, Tang_2025_OSrCIR, yang_2024_ldre}, we report the results of all the methods using CLIP ViT-L/14 \cite{radford2021clip} and OpenCLIP ViT-G/14 \cite{ilharco_gabriel_2021_openclip} to compute image and text features.
 The LMMs used in Paracosm are Qwen2.5-VL-7B-Instruct~\cite{qwen2.5-VL}, Qwen-Image~\cite{wu2025qwenimagetechnicalreport}, and Qwen-Image-Edit~\cite{wu2025qwenimagetechnicalreport}, for description generation, database image synthesis, and ``mental image'' generation.
 For all image generation tasks (mental images and synthetic counterparts), we set the output resolution to $512 \times 512$ pixels, with all other parameters following the default values recommended by the official implementations.
 We preprocess database images with a computing cluster of 16$\times$ NVIDIA A100 GPUs.
 We run individual methods on a single NVIDIA A100 GPU.
 Figures \ref{fig:prompt} and \ref{fig:synthetic_counterpart_prompt} show the detailed generation process.
+Paracosm (\cref{fig:framework}) employs a hyperparameter $\lambda$ (Eq.~\ref{eq:features}) to control the contribution of modification texts from the query.
+We tuned $\lambda$ on the CIRR validation set using CLIP ViT-B/32 and set $\lambda=0.3$ throughout our work. \cref{fig:lambda} studies its effects on the final CIR performance over the benchmarks.
+Interestingly, $\lambda=0.3$ consistently produces the highest numeric metrics on all the benchmarks.

 {\bf Compared Methods.} We compare our Paracosm with representative and recent ZS-CIR methods, which can be categorized into training-based and training-free groups.
 We also compare baseline methods. \begin{itemize} \item {\em Baseline methods} include ``image-only'' which uses features of reference images for matching database images, ``text-only'' which uses modification text for cross-modality matching, and ``image+text'' which sums the image and text features for matching.